semgrep/semgrep/README.md

 print("exec(bar)")
 ~~~

-`semgrep` can even do fancy things like matching aliased imports:
+Semgrep can even do fancy things like matching aliased imports:

 ~~~python
 # Semgrep knows that safe_function refers to exec so it